Fremont, Nebraska: History

 On July 29, 2025, a biofuels plant in south Fremont exploded, killing a man and two children and shaking houses at least a half mile away from the building.
 The explosion was likely caused by an accidental dust fire.

+In 2026, the city denied employment of a citizen because he was homeschooled although the governor objected to this disqualification.

 Geography

-Fremont is located along the Platte River, approximately 35 mi northwest of the largest city in the area, Omaha, and 50 mi northeast of the state capitol, Lincoln.
+Fremont is located along the Platte River, about 35 mi northwest of the largest city in the area, Omaha, and 50 mi northeast of the state capitol, Lincoln.

 According to the United States Census Bureau, the city has a total area of 8.85 sqmi, of which 8.80 sqmi is land and 0.05 sqmi is water.
-Fremont lies in the river plain between the Platte and Elkhorn rivers, at an elevation of approximately 1203 ft above sea level.
+Fremont lies in the river plain between the Platte and Elkhorn rivers, at an elevation of about 1203 ft.